hubmapconsortium/documentation/docs/Publications/index.md

 - For questions on Vitessce vignette preparation: [Mark Keller](mailto:mark_keller@hms.harvard.edu)
 - For questions on Data Ingestion (ingestion portal, Globus, data provider groups): [Brendan Honick](mailto:help@hubmapconsortium.org,bhonick@andrew.cmu.edu)

-## 1. Create Publication in the Ingest Portal
+## 1. Create Publication - Ingest Portal
 &nbsp;&nbsp; a.
 Start at the [Ingest Portal](https://ingest.hubmapconsortium.org). <br />
 &nbsp;&nbsp; b.
 Select “Publication” in the “Register New: Individual” menu.
 You can also follow this [link](https://ingest.hubmapconsortium.org/new/publication) to get to that page.
  <img src="Publications1.png" alt="Selecting Publication upload" width="400"> <br />